cs1302uga/cs1302-hw7.6/README.md

      * If clicking this button causes the size to decrease to an amount such that a subsequent click would cause the `ImageView` size to become negative, then disable the button.
-If the first button (i.e., for zooming in) is disabled, then enable it.
+If the first button (i.e., for increasing size) is disabled, then enable it.

    * __Actual Size:__
      The third button (i.e., the one with [`photo_size_actual.png`](resources/photo_size_actual.png)) should return the main `ImageView` object to its default size.
 This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays.

-     * If either of the other buttons (i.e., for zooming in / zooming out) are disabled, then enable them.
+     * If either of the other buttons (i.e., for increasing / decreasing size) are disabled, then enable them.

    Recommendations:

-   * Instead of writing the zoom in / zoom out logic entirely in separate lambda expressions, write a `private` zoom method that takes your fixed zoom amount as a positive or negative `double` and simply have the lambdas for your event handlers call that method with the appropriate value.
+   * Instead of writing the increase / decrease size logic entirely in separate lambda expressions, write a `private` resize method that takes your fixed resize amount as a positive or negative `double` and simply have the lambdas for your event handlers call that method with the appropriate value.
 For example:

      ```java
-     someButton.setOnAction(e -> zoom(+25));
+     someButton.setOnAction(e -> resize(+25));
      ```

    * Carefully read the entire API documentation, including default values, for the following